mokyen/gtest_ct/README.md

 ## Purpose

 This header-only library is a simple wrapper for google test that supplies some compile-time macros for compile-time testing.
+I created this library after being inspired by [Braden Ganetsky's talk "Unit Testing an Expression Template Library in C++20"](https://schedule.cppnow.org/session/2024/unit-testing-an-expression-template-library-in-cpp20/) at C++Now 2024.

 The requirements of this library include:

 ### Requirements